myaomeow/myaomeow.github.io/_pages/calculus/derivatives-wrap-up.md

 A particle moves in a straight line along the $x$-axis.
 Its displacement is given by the function $s(t)=3t^3-8t^2+12t+6$ for $t\geq 0$, where $t$ is measured in seconds and $s$ is measured in meters.

-  1. The velocity function of the particle at time $t$.
+  1. Find the velocity function of the particle at time $t$.
-  2. The acceleration function of the particle at time $t$.
+  2. Find the acceleration function of the particle at time $t$.
-  3. All of the times $t$ when the particle turns around to the other direction.
+  3. Find all of the times $t$ when the particle turns around to the other direction.
 What is the position of the particle at these times $t$?
 Is the particle traveling left and then turns to the right, or traveling right and then turns to the left at these times $t$?

 > ## Differentiation: Composite, Implicit, and Inverse Functions